Odometer

 The beginning…

-The most frequent question I get asked is “How did you get along with your teammates?”…which I will answer in a later blog post…have patience!
+The most frequent question I get asked is, “How did you get along with your teammates?”…which I will answer in a later blog post…have patience!
 But the 2nd question is always, “What did you do with the car?”

 That is the beauty of the Mongol Rally – the car is used to raise more money for Mongolian charities.
-The cars which make it to the end get auctioned off to locals and the money is collected by Adventures For Development Mongolia (the NGO that was responsible for the car imports).
+The cars that make it to the end get auctioned off to locals, and the money is collected by Adventures For Development Mongolia (the NGO that was responsible for the car imports).
 At the end of the summer, once all the vehicles in all the drop-off points have been accounted for, the profit after costs will be tallied up and announced for tender.
-Applications are received by AFDM from charitable projects based in Mongolia for AFDM’s steering committee to decide who’s supported.
-In the past charitable projects as diverse as tree replanting, disabled persons projects and Mongolia Education Alliance have all been supported by the moneys raised by the car sales.
-This is important, because it means that the Mongol Rally reaches other needy projects in Mongolia.

 The fact that you are attempting to ‘deliver’ this car over the course of 5+ weeks is really one of the main things that kept us going.
 It gave us purpose, drive, and the push we needed at times to keep going.
 We had a responsibility to get the car to the end – no matter how much we wanted to give up or be done, we were like the Pony Express…